Quantum spin liquids on the diamond lattice

 \\

-(4) $3C_2$: We have three two-fold rotation axes which pass through the origin and coincide with the Cartesian $x$, $y$ and $z$ axes.
+(4) $3C_2$: We have three two fold rotation axes which pass through the origin and coincide with the Cartesian $x$, $y$, and $z$ axes.
 These three rotation axes generate three symmetry operations with the transformation of coordinates given by \\

 (5) $6C'_4$: There are three improper rotation axes.
-These correspond to $C_4$ rotations about the Cartesian $x$, $y$ and $z$ axes, followed by reflections about planes perpendicular to the axes and passing through the origin.
+These correspond to $C_4$ rotations about the Cartesian $x$, $y$, and $z$ axes, followed by reflections about planes perpendicular to the axes and passing through the origin.
 They act as

 These three elements generate six symmetry operations $C'_{41},C'_{42},C'_{43},C'^3_{41},C'^3_{42},C'^3_{43}$.
 We note that the operations $C'^2_{41},C'^2_{42},C'^2_{43}$ are the same as $C_{21},C_{22},C_{23}$.\\